eddyharrington/WhatSoup/README.md

 # WhatSoup 🍲

-A web scraper that exports your entire WhatsApp chat history.
+A (deprecated) web scraper that exports your entire WhatsApp chat history.

+⛔ DEPRECATED as of April 2021: I cannot maintain this repo any longer but feel free to fork and maintain it going forward.

 ## Table of Contents